 Acceptance Into Society

 While stereotypes about Italians and Italian-Americans still exist, the struggles eventually got easier for these first arrivals.
-The hard work paid off and eventually Italians started making themselves known in society as well as contributing to America’s greatness.
+The hard work paid off and eventually Italians started making themselves known in society, as well as contributing to America’s greatness.
 They became business owners and politicians, and eventually started moving out of the old “Little Italy” neighborhoods.

 At the same time that Sacco and Vanzetti were undergoing a travesty of American justice, a young star of the silver screen was helping to reshape the image of Italians.
 The short-lived career of Rudolph Valentino helped introduce a new, more positive stereotype associated with Italians.
-Valentino introduced the ‘Latin lover’ persona to Hollywood.
-This image of the charismatic Italian male that is irresistible to women was certainly a step in the right direction.
-However even Valentino faced discrimination and was once typecast as a gangster in his early career.
+Valentino introduced the ‘Latin lover’ persona to Hollywood: this image of the charismatic Italian male that is irresistible to women was certainly a step in the right direction.
+However, even Valentino faced discrimination and was once typecast as a gangster in his early career.

-Discrimination against Italians was to see another wave during World War II when thousands were sent to internment camps or were watched by the US Government.
+Discrimination against Italians was to see another wave during World War II, when thousands were sent to internment camps or were watched by the US Government.
 Many others had to carry special identification if they happened to work near sensitive areas, such as near naval bases or along waterfronts.

 Once Italians gained a bit of legitimacy among the larger American population, the old derogatory and racial stereotypes disappeared.
-Italians were no longer dirty Neanderthals living in tenements, by the mid 20th century, Italians were firmly established in American pop culture: From music, to fashion, to cars.
-Even the sport of baseball, America’s pastime had Joe DiMaggio as one of the best of all time.
+Italians were no longer dirty Neanderthals living in tenements.
+By the mid 20th century, Italians were firmly established in American pop culture: from music, to fashion, to cars.
+Even the sport of baseball, America’s pastime, had Joe DiMaggio as one of the best of all time.

 Today even the bad stereotypes associated with Italians and Italian-Americans, such as the criminal element, reflect a touch of class.
-A century ago Italian mobsters were portrayed as filthy monsters lurking in the shadows.
-Today, with movies like Goodfellas and popular TV shows like the Sopranos, it is sometimes hard to not like the bad guys.
-Now the filthy monsters drive the nicest cars, wear the most expensive suits and live in marble palaces!
+A century ago, Italian mobsters were portrayed as filthy monsters lurking in the shadows.
+Today, with movies like Goodfellas and popular TV shows like the Sopranos, it is sometimes hard not to like the bad guys.
+Now, the filthy monsters drive the nicest cars, wear the most expensive suits and live in marble palaces!